 Enderlin is a tiny city located in the state of North Dakota.
-With a population of 861 people and just one neighborhood, Enderlin is the 92nd largest community in North Dakota.
-Enderlin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 856 people and just one neighborhood, Enderlin is the 92nd largest community in North Dakota.
+Much of the housing stock in Enderlin was built prior to World War II, making it one of the older and more historic cities in the country.

 Enderlin is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Enderlin is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Enderlin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).